Practical Online Dating Tips for the Single Christian.

 One of the dangers of online dating that it gives a person the ability to re-create themselves into whoever they want to be.
 Anyone can write a profile to present themselves as the most incredible person.
 However, little untruths can be hidden in the facade.
 Their pictures are from 10 years ago, they understate their age, they list hobbies that they aspire to do but in actuality, never have done.
 Maybe you have tried that route or maybe, you chose to be you, but in comparison to everyone else, that doesn’t seem to be good enough.
 Or is it?
 I have met women outside of online dating that rejected my profile from the dating website, only to seek something more after the unplanned meeting.

 Let that sink in.
 Don’t allow the lack of choices or dates that cause you to make wrong choices by re-creating who you are online.
 Be authentic.
 Here is an excerpt from my old dating profile that was highly responded to:

 I have tried online dating a few times over the years.
 One thing I have found that holds true is that it is nearly impossible to judge the character of a person online; the core of who they are!

-Maybe you have depth to your character or you just want a drink, smoke, and to listen some good music.
-Yet, who you really are can’t digitally be defined by two sentences, a couple check boxes, and a cell phone picture.
+Maybe you have the depth to your character or you just want a drink, smoke, and listen to some good music.
+Yet, who you really are can’t digitally be defined by two sentences, a couple of checkboxes, and a cell phone picture.

 The average person online gives 10 seconds or less of their attention to what they click on.
 After all, sexy or stupid, well written or grammatically challenged it’s virtually impossible to find out who you are unless you allow yourself to be known.